heriwr/heriwr.github.io/pages/procedures/wilderness.md

 |Extreme| Deprived after travel.
 Add +1 watch and lose 1 Life.
 Increase terrain difficulty by a step.| Blizzards, freezing winds, flooding, mud slides|
 |Catastrophic| Most parties cannot travel under these conditions.|Tornados, tidal waves, hurricane, volcanic eruption|

-## Mountain Elements
+## Wilderness Elements

 ### Night

 The party can choose to travel at night and rest during the day, but be warned: night travel is significantly slower and more dangerous!
-Due to increased hazards, the Bard should roll twice on the Mountain Events table when traveling at night.
+Due to increased hazards, the Bard should roll twice on the Wilderness Events table when traveling at night.
 Consider that some terrain and weather, like deserts, might be easier to navigate at night.
 The Bard should weigh these advantages against any additional challenges.

 ### Sleep